Testing Simultaneous Diagonalizability: Applications

-Concluding, given simultaneously diagonalizable coefficient matrices, a VAR model can indeed be decoupled into $d$ time series.

-For the setting of different VAR(1) models of distinct but similar subjects, we consider different macroeconomic indices.
-For example, similar to \cite{chishti}, we consider gross domestic product (GDP), money supply (M2), and real effective exchange rate (REER) index as a part of the VAR models for 8 most influential countries distributed across three different continents.
+We consider gross domestic product (GDP), money supply (M2), and real effective exchange rate (REER) for eight of the most influential countries distributed across three different continents; see \Cref{fig:VAR1_eg}.
 GDP and M2 data are available through \cite{ceic}, and REER data through \cite{oecd}.
-We may compare the growth tendency among subjects if the eigendecomposition guarantees common components.
-With sup-script $c$ distinguishing countries, we state the VAR(1) models as
+The Bayesian information criterion (BIC) favors VAR models of order one for all eight countries.
+Therefore, for each country, we fit